adknowledgeportal/data-models/README.md

 We are exploring better solutions to this problem -- if you have ideas, tell us!

-## Automation

-For information on the automation and workflows configured for this repository, review the [CI/CD documentation](.github/workflows/README.md).

 ## Release Process
 To perform a release of the data model and trigger the registration of JSONSchema files with Synapse, perform the following steps